 Michael Oher is the protagonist of The Blind Side, and a real-life NFL star, who’s played offensive tackle for the Baltimore Ravens, the Tennessee Titans, and the Carolina Panthers.
-Growing up in inner-city Memphis… (read full character analysis)
+Growing up in inner-city Memphis… read analysis of Michael Oher

 Leigh Anne Tuohy is the matriarch of the Tuohy family, the wife of Sean Tuohy, a devout Christian, and the person most responsible for helping Michael Oher achieve success.
-It is Leigh Anne who… (read full character analysis)
+It is Leigh Anne who… read analysis of Leigh Anne Tuohy

 Sean Tuohy is a coach at Briarcrest at the time when Michael Oher enrolls there.
-A self-made millionaire (he owns a chain of Taco Bells), Tuohy was born into a poor family and gradually worked… (read full character analysis)
+A self-made millionaire (he owns a chain of Taco Bells), Tuohy was born into a poor family and gradually worked… read analysis of Sean Tuohy

 Tony Henderson / Big Tony